korekiyoshinguuji/analysis/README.md

 # analysis
 This is an example of data analysis that I have done using pandas, plot.ly and seaborn.
+The analysis was done for our Bank of America industry project, in which I served as the data analyst.
+We conllated numerous surveys done on the overall quality of life of London citizens, with our aim being to find a correlation between green space (parks, etc.) and happiness.
+This was done in 2021.